(Last Update: 02/11/2025)

 Environmental Impact

-Mattress recycling has a positive environmental impact, as it helps reduce the amount of waste sent to landfills.
-Landfills are not only a significant source of greenhouse gas emissions, but they also contribute to soil and water pollution.
+• Mattress recycling has a positive environmental impact.
+It helps reduce the waste sent to landfills, which are a significant source of greenhouse gas emissions and pollute soil and water.

-As more and more people become aware of how important it is to recycle mattresses, the number of old mattresses ending up in landfills can be significantly reduced.
+• As more people become aware of the importance of recycling mattresses, the number of old mattresses ending up in landfills can be significantly reduced.

 Benefits of Recycling